 Happy Mother’s Day to our juicy, exhausted orb.
 We celebrate your bounty, stand in awe of your HD iguana versus snake fights (IYKYK), and stress out about how soon we might be living in a shittier version of Waterworld.
-(Working title, Bezoslandia.)
-We humbly come to you with an offering of eco-friendly cleaning supplies, mattresses, and single-use plastic eradicaters to start making all of this [points to Gowanus Canal] better.
+We humbly come to you with an offering of sustainable products, including mattresses, and single-use plastic eradicaters and more, to start making all of this [points to Gowanus Canal] a little better.

 Get an eco-friendly mattress that won't destroy the planet (or your health)